 Substance use refers to alcohol, stimulants, drugs (both recreational and medicinal), and accidental ingestions of external items.
 Substances are often used together, compounding the effect and making identifying the cause of the sleeplessness difficult.
 See our page on alcohol and sleep.
 Both nicotine and marijuana use alter sleep patterns.

 The same substance can have opposite effects on different individuals: caffeine seems to help some people fall asleep while it keeps others up.
 Poisons can also interrupt sleep and a symptom of low-dose poisoning is insomnia.
-These poisons could include spider venom and lead.
+These poisons could include anything from spider venom to lead.

 Adjustment Sleep Disorder